-I know many of you have seen it in the news.
-The Food and Drug Administration (FDA) just announced that it’s now going to require makers of cholesterol-lowering statin medications to put new warnings on the label—namely that these drugs can up your risk of developing type 2 diabetes and memory loss.
+A few years ago, the Food and Drug Administration (FDA) announced that it’s now going to require makers of cholesterol-lowering statin medications to put new warnings on the label—namely that these drugs can up your risk of developing type 2 diabetes and memory loss.
 First off, I praise the FDA for finally stepping up and doing the job they should be doing.
 As I'll mention in a minute, I do recommend statin medications in certain cases, so having the warnings out there is important.
 But, unfortunately, for many people these warnings are coming way too late.

 Statin Medications and Diabetes